-Our first camp visit was Jongomero Camp (Selous Safari Camp) in the Ruaha National Park and was delightful.
+Our first camp visit in Tanzania was Jongomero Camp (Selous Safari Camp) in the Ruaha National Park and was delightful.
 The staff greets you with a song, damp wash cloth and a cool drink after your long drive.
 The camp is 4-star with excellent food, comfortable tents and great guides.

 Following a two night stay at Jongomero we spent our last night in Ruaha at the Mdonya Old River Camp (Adventure Camps).
 The camp has 11 tents, cot-type beds and the amenities are basic.
 It reminded me of a “”man’s hunting camp”” however it was comfortable, the food is good and we had some of our best game viewing from this camp.
 During the night we had a number of animals coming into the camp.
 Tents are placed on a cement slab with running water and toilet otherwise the camp does not have any permanent structures.
 I rate this camp a 3-star.